 Overnight Camp Med Shed team

-One of our camp locations, Ooch Muskoka, remains the only camp facility in Canada that administers IV chemotherapy and blood product transfusions onsite.
-There, our medical teams are highly specialized nurses and doctors with experience in both paediatrics and oncology.
+Ooch Muskoka remains the only camp facility in Canada that administers IV chemotherapy and blood product transfusions onsite, staffed by highly specialized nurses and doctors with experience in both paediatrics and oncology.

 Each trip is staffed by at least one nurse, as well as a trip leader and group of volunteer counsellors.
 Excursions include canoe trips, snowshoeing, hiking and more.
 You don’t need previous camping/canoe trip experience (but it is an asset).
 Specific training will be offered to all nurses who participate in our trips.

 Day Camp nurses